 The BCF provides humanitarian assistance to IDPs, refugees

-and host communities in (11) different sectors
+and host communities in (10) different sectors

-Building and renovating schools, providing school supplies to the students, raising awareness, and assisting educators and students to continue their education.
+construction and renovating schools, education training centres, formal education, publishing motivational and educational publications).Building and renovating schools, providing school supplies to the students, raising awareness, and assisting educators and students to continue their education.

-Protecting women and children through BCF‘s centers inside and outside the camps and raising social awareness for social issues related to abuse and violence.
+human rights, children’s rights, social awareness and prevention of racism and sexual abuse.Protecting women and children through BCF‘s centres inside and outside the camps and raising social awareness for social issues related to abuse and violence.

-Building and renovating health centers, providing medical supplies, organizing self-protection awareness, and building mobile clinics, and providing wheelchairs to individuals with special needs.
+health awareness) under the guidance of WHO.Building and renovating health centres, providing medical supplies, organizing self-protection awareness, and building mobile clinics, and providing wheelchairs to individuals with special needs.